algolia/instantsearch/README.md

 ## Contributing

-We welcome all contributors, from casual to regular ❤️
+We welcome all contributors, from casual to regular 💙

 * **Bug report**.
 Is something not working as expected?
 [Send a bug report](https://github.com/algolia/instantsearch.js/issues/new?template=Bug_report.md).
 * **Feature request**.
 Would you like to add something to the library?
 [Send a feature request](https://github.com/algolia/instantsearch.js/issues/new?template=Feature_request.md).
 * **Documentation**.
 Did you find a typo in the doc?
 Click on the `edit this page` button.
 * **Development**.
 If you don't know where to start, you can check the open issues that are [tagged easy](https://github.com/algolia/instantsearch.js/issues?q=is%3Aopen+is%3Aissue+label%3A%22Difficulty%3A++++++%E2%9D%84%EF%B8%8F+easy%22), the [bugs](https://github.com/algolia/instantsearch.js/issues?q=is%3Aissue+is%3Aopen+label%3A%22%E2%9D%A4+Bug%22) or [chores](https://github.com/algolia/instantsearch.js/issues?q=is%3Aissue+is%3Aopen+label%3A%22%E2%9C%A8+Chore%22).

-To get started in your contribution, you need to:
+To get started contributing, you need to:

 1. [Fork the project](https://help.github.com/articles/fork-a-repo/)
 1. [Clone the repository](https://help.github.com/articles/cloning-a-repository/)